SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex1/readme.md

 ## Introduction

+In this exercise, you will create a transactional UI service along with the underlying RAP business object.

-In this exercise, you will create an ABAP package and database table.
-In your database table you will define all important fields.
-To fill all your database table fields, you will create an ABAP class and run it.
-You will use an ADT wizard to generate all the needed development RAP artefacts of your UI service.
-This includes the data model, projection view, service definition and service binding.
-Afterwards you will check your _Travel_ application with the SAP Fiori elements preview.
+First you will create an ABAP package, a database table, and an ABAP class to fill the database table with demo data.
+Then you will use an ADT wizard to generate all the needed development RAP artefacts of your UI service on top of the database table.
+This includes the CDS data model, behavior definition, service definition, and service binding.
+Afterwards you will publish and check your _Travel_ application with the SAP Fiori elements preview.

 - [1.1 - Create Package](#exercise-11-create-package)
 - [1.2 - Create database table](#exercise-12-create-database-table)